Kipper-Lang/Kipper/kipper/core/README.md

 ## How to use Kipper?

 To use, Kipper you have three options:
-- Run it in the browser using the CDN `kipper-standalone.min.js` file, which bundles the entire compiler for your browser.
+- Run it in the browser using the CDN [`kipper-standalone.min.js`](https://cdn.jsdelivr.net/npm/@kipper/core@latest/kipper-standalone.min.js) file, which bundles the entire compiler for your browser.
-- Run it using the NodeJS CLI
+- Run it using the NodeJS CLI [`@kipper/cli`](https://www.npmjs.com/package/@kipper/cli).
-- Import the package `@kipper/core` in NodeJS or Deno
+- Import the package [`@kipper/core`](https://www.npmjs.com/package/@kipper/core) in NodeJS or Deno.

 ### In a browser

 For running Kipper in the browser, you will have to include the `kipper-standalone.min.js` file, which provides the kipper compiler for the browser.
-This script will fetch your code from script tags with the property `type="text/kipper"`, and replace the content with runnable JavaScript.

 As a dependency you will also have to include `babel.min.js`, which is needed to allow for a compilation from TS to JS in your browser, as Kipper compiles only to TypeScript.